-- nothing' options and will still bring benefits even if implemented partially. - Teachers in primary schools can still work across groups if that is needed to enable a full educational offer.
+- the number of people who could be asked to isolate should someone in a group become ill with coronavirus (COVID-19). - Both the approaches of separating groups and maintaining distance are not 'all-ornothing' options and will still bring benefits even if implemented partially. - Teachers in primary schools can still work across groups if that is needed to enable a full educational offer.